 Neighborhood Medical Center is your home for healthcare, providing Primary Care, Mental Health, and Dental services to all of our patients, regardless of their ability to pay.
 We are the Big Bend area Federally Qualified Healthcare Center (FQHC) and a non-profit 501c3 organization.
 Neighborhood has all the care you need, right around the corner.

-A special congratulations to Katrina Ball, CNM/APRN for receiving the Staff Appreciation and Recognition award for the month of February.
-Ms. Ball has been with Neighborhood Medical Center since February 2019.
+A special congratulations to Lucilita Salvador, PA for receiving the Staff Appreciation and Recognition award for the month of March 2021.
+Ms. Salvador has been with Neighborhood Medical Center since January 2016.
 She received this award based on her excellence in productivity, performance measures, and providing exemplary customer service to her patients as well as her colleagues.
-We are honored to have Ms. Ball here at Neighborhood Medical Center.
-Thank you for all of your hard work and dedication.
-We are honored to have you on our team!
+We are honored to have Ms. Salvador here at Neighborhood Medical Center.
+Thank you for all of your hard work and dedication!

 Sharron Foster, MD

 Shira R. Thomas, Esq.